-- 1. Basic concepts of free electron theory and energy bands in solids. - 2.
-Key points, formation and importance of semiconductors. - 3.
-Will Understanding working principles and applications of optoelectronic devices. - 4.
-Will recognize the basic concepts related properties of Lasers and Optical Fibers. - 5.
-To understand the fundamentals Nano materials.
+- Basic concepts of free electron theory and energy bands in solids. - Key points, formation and importance of semiconductors. - Will Understanding working principles and applications of optoelectronic devices. - Will recognize the basic concepts related properties of Lasers and Optical Fibers.. - To understand the fundamentals Nano materials.

-- 1. Understand the basic concepts of free electron theory and energy bands in solids. - 2.
-Understand the importance of semiconductors in electronic devices. - 3.
-Understand the working principles and applications of Light Emiting Diode - 4.
-Understand the working principles and applications of Photo Detectors - 5.
-Understand the concepts related to Lasers and Optical fibers. - 6.
-Understand the importance of Nanotechnology.
+- Would understand the basic concepts of free electron theory and energy bands in solids. - Able to deliver importance of semiconductors. - Would understand working principles and applications of optoelectronic devices. - Able to explain concepts related toLasers and Optical fibers. . - Understand the importance of Nanotechnology.

-ELECTRONIC MATERIALS: Free electron theory, density of states and energy band diagrams - Energy bands in solids - E - K band diagram, direct and indirect band gaps, types of electronic materials: metals, semiconductors and insulators - occupation probability - Fermi level - effective mass.
+ELECTRONIC MATERIALS: Free electron theory, density of states and energy band diagrams - Energy bands in solids - E - K band diagram, direct and indirect band gaps, types of electronic materials : metals , semiconductors and insulators - occupation probability - Fermi level - effective mass .